In a world rapidly moving away from computers, we asked ourselves: how do we make a business system intuitively work on a phone?

 Tackling Complexities in Navigation

-So, why was the system menu so long?
-The answer lied in the manner in which the original development team handled various document lifecycles.
+So, why was the product's menu so long?
+The answer lied in how the original team handled various document lifecycles.

 Like any business system, WebXpress emulated the real-world operations through document management.
 Performing any activity meant creating a corresponding document; and in the process of completing that activity, the document would go through a series of updates, i.e. a predetermined lifecycle.